 – Thanks to Sharetribe’s software, we were able to bootstrap our platform and go to market quickly with a minimal budget.

 By proving the concept and showing initial traction, Shiva and Ciocirlan were able to attract investors.
 In June 2016, they announced their $1M funding round.
 Today, ShareGrid has a team of 14 people, including three developers.
-Their platform is running on Sharetribe’s open source version which has allowed them to customize it to match the needs of their target audience.
+Their platform is running on Sharetribe’s source-available version, which has allowed them to customize it to match the needs of their target audience.

 – We currently have over $200M+ worth of inventory listed on our platform.
 We’re growing 15–20% month over month and are on track to become profitable without additional funding rounds.